 - The administrative overhead of performing these tasks is removed.

 - Your end users can use their primary email address and Active Directory password to sign in to Mimecast applications.

 - Permissions to create user accounts on your Active Directory.

 - Access to your network's public firewall.

-The following prerequisite tasks must be performed before synchronizing your directory using LDAP:
+The following prerequisite tasks must be performed before synchronizing your directory: